micmejia/bible-dump/NKJV/1 Kings/1 Kgs 1.md

 And Nathan said, "My lord, O king, have you said, 'Adonijah shall reign after me, and he shall sit on my throne'?

 ###### 25
 For he has gone down today, and has sacrificed oxen and fattened cattle and sheep in abundance, and has invited all the king's sons, and the commanders of the army, and Abiathar the priest; and look!
-They are eating and drinking before him; and they say, '_Long_[^h] live King Adonijah!'
+They are eating and drinking before him; and they say, '_Long_ live King Adonijah!'

 ###### 26
 But he has not invited me--me your servant--nor Zadok the priest, nor Benaiah the son of Jehoiada, nor your servant Solomon.